 In the early hours of the morning, the temperature can drop sharply, even in summer and especially at altitude.

-Therefore, it is very important to have the appropriate clothing and footwear available, which should include a hat and gloves – even if you think that may seem exaggerated.
+Therefore, it is very important to have the appropriate clothing and footwear available which, at least in spring and fall, should include a hat and gloves – even if you may think that's exaggerated.